diegochavezcarro/spmia7/README.md

 **docker-compose -f docker/common/docker-compose.yml up**

+# Tests with Postman:
+1.
+http://192.168.99.100:8901/auth/oauth/token using POST, in Authorization use Basic Auth with  Username: eagleeye and Password: thisissecret in Body use form-data filling the following: grant_type:password scope:webclient username:john.carnell password:password1

 # Introduction
 Welcome to Spring Microservices in Action, Chapter 7.
 Chapter 7 demonstrates how to build security with your services using Spring Cloud Security.
 In this chapter we build an OAUth2 Authentication service using OAuth2.
 This chapter has two branches of code.